Napoleon: Total War: Reception

-Napoleon: Total War received "generally favorable" reviews, according to review aggregator Metacritic.
+Napoleon: Total War received "generally favorable" reviews, according to review aggregator website Metacritic.
 The game and its developers alike were praised for a number of graphical and AI improvements, along with the new campaign features and multiplayer modes.

 IGN remarked that the "tactical battles are still some of the most amazing we've ever seen in any game."
 Gameplanet came to the same conclusion, stating that "graphically, the battles leave Empire in the dust, featuring five times more particles per effect."
 GameSpot praised the interface, saying that "[it] never feels cluttered, and the bulk of the screen is always devoted to the action."

 Other aspects of the game received a mixed reaction.
 According to Eurogamer, despite occasionally poor decision-making "the AI will still hold its own," and provides players "with a challenge that suits the difficulty."
 Other criticisms focused upon the somewhat linear story-mode campaigns, the duration of naval engagements and the stability of the game's Netcode.
 Actiontrip commented that "while still a good strategy game, Napoleon: Total War seems to offer less freedom to players in terms of how they can resolve various battle situations."
 Tom Chick, in his GameSpy review, gave the game a 2.0 out of 5, citing "Bad AI" and the game "feel[ing] like a re-skinned Empire" for the score.
 Game Revolution felt the same, noting that "the problem Napoleon has is that it's not just like Empire, it is and only is Empire...It feels like an expansion at best, yet it's being sold like it's a brand new game."

 The game was awarded Best PC Game at Milthon European Game Awards in Paris on 22 September 2010.

 Score composers Richard Beddow, Richard Birdsall and Ian Livingstone won the British Ivor Novello Award for Best Original Video Game Score on 19 May 2011.